seanmorris/pokemon-parser/README.md

-# Pokemon Parser
+# pokemon-parser
-**v0.0.1**
+**v0.0.2**

-Parses pokedex data directly from Pokemon Red/Blue roms.
+Parses pokedex, evolution & level-up move data directly from Pokemon Red/Blue roms.

+## Motivation

+I got tired of looking up this information in online indexes and finding incorrect information.
+Rather than try to memorize it, I'd rather get it right from the source.

 ## Build